Art History Senior Thesis

 - Paper should be proofed for typographical errors, spelling mistakes, etc. Correct grammar is essential.
 Students with writing problems should have their papers proofed by the Writing Center.

 - Paper should be accompanied by title page, list of illustrations and illustrations.
-Illustrations should be Xeroxed, cut out neatly and pasted to white sheets of paper.
 Illustrations should be accompanied by typed identifications.

 - Student should submit two copies of final paper.
-One copy will be placed in the art and art history office for the faculty to read.
+One copy will be placed in the Visual Resource Center for future reference.

-- Student will give a formal presentation to the faculty in the spring semester of the senior year.
-Presentation will be no longer (or shorter) than 20 minutes.
+- Student will give a formal presentation to the faculty in the fall semester of the senior year.
+Presentation will be 15 to 20 minutes in length, followed by a 10-minute discussion.
 Presentation must be accompanied by slides.Grade on senior thesis will be held until after presentation.
-A small part of the grade is based on the quality of the presentation and the ability of the student to defend the thesis; however, the substantial part of the grade is based on participation during the course, ability to take criticism and restructure the paper, and the content of the final paper.
-Although a student will fail the senior thesis if the student does not attend the oral presentation, or gives a poorly presented paper, the grade is not usually significantly altered by the presentation.
+Part of the grade is based on the quality of the presentation and the ability of the student to defend the thesis; however, the substantial part of the grade is based on participation during the course, ability to take criticism and restructure the paper, and the content of the final paper.

 - Grade will be based on student's ability to gather information, analyze the information and then critically interpret the information.
 Students should show familiarity with art historical methods and theory.
 Description of works, acknowledgment of influence, visual analysis of works, comparison with other works of art or literature are all important.
 The student should draw on the history of art already discussed in various classes that the student has taken.
 The student should be able to place the artist and work in a social, political, historical, cultural and critical context.